 When it comes to screen scraping, these are not the books we deal with but the web pages.
 As this data is digitised, it is possible to perform all of the aforementioned processes without any human efforts.
 So if you can imagine a robot going at the lightning-fast speed through every page of the book and then placing these books at the correct shelf in the library – then you can imagine screen scraping technology too.

-One of the best example of screen scraping would be actually something we use on a daily basis - Google.
-This search engine works rather simple, it asks you to input the searching phrase and within some milliseconds it displays the search results.
+One of the best examples of screen scraping would be actually something we use on a daily basis – Google.
+This search engine works rather simple, it asks you to input the searching phase and within some milliseconds it displays the search results.
 To perform this process so fast Google needs to score each of the pages for its relevancy and, of course, this process is not done instantly.
-Google algorithms crawl the web pages, analyse them, extract some data from the text and links, perform mapping, scoring and tons of other activities, followed by indexing.
+Google algorithms crawl the web pages, analyze them, extract some data from the text and links, perform mapping, scoring and tons of other activities, followed by indexing.
 If Google was not relying on the algorithms, but on the human efforts in order to build a search engine, it would most probably be the largest company in terms of the employee count.

 In general, screen scraping technology allows fast and objective processing of the data from the Internet.

 This is a rather tricky question.
-Back in the 16th century Francis Bacon has said that knowledge is power and this phrase has been only gaining more and more relevancy since then.
+Back in the 16th century Francis Bacon has said that knowledge is power and this phrase has been only gaining more and more relevance since then.
 Data scraping technologies allow us to quickly extract and analyse the data from the world wide web.
 Considering that there are roughly 200,000,000 active websites and nearly 1 billion active host names, it would be one heck of an effort to actually extract the data from them without involving any technology.
-Hence, we can say that data scraping is useful as it allows humans to actually access and assess the information that could not simply be available otherwise.
+Hence, we can say that data scraping is useful as it allows humans to actually access and assesses the information that could not simply be available otherwise.

 Let’s tackle this with an example too.
 Imagine there is no Internet.
 Terrifying, huh?
 Okay, let’s not go into extremes, there is Internet, breathe normally… but imagine there are no search engines.
 You have just invited an extremely funny joke that you would like to share with the whole world.
 Well, you will most probably send it to a few friends of yours.
 You could post it on your facebook and expect that it could go viral.
 However, if there is no data scraping in place and no search engines you could visit, there is simply no way your joke could be found by someone in an easy manner.
 Of course, if someone is dedicated enough to look ask around your name, look up your facebook profile and find this content on your wall – it is still possible to make the data available, but the whole process would become very time consuming.